sitedata/checklyhq.com/site/content/pricing/_index.md

 API checks can be run **every minute**, whereas browser checks start at **10 minute** intervals.
 Longer intervals (30 minutes, once per day etc.) are the same for all check types.

+#### Can I get a custom plan with more / less checks?

+Yes, we can customize the plan exactly to your needs.
+500 API checks and 0 browser checks, or any combination really.
+Just <a href="#" class='open-intercom-link'>contact us</a> and we'll make you a quote.

 <split>

 #### Are all alerting integrations the same for all plans?